You do not need to be in crisis or dealing with a serious problem to access a counsellor.

 You may be referred to, or have an appointment with one of our psychologists who are experts in human emotions, behaviour and mental processes.

 Our psychologists are registered with the Psychology Board of Australia and abide by the Australian Psychological Society (APS) code of ethics.
 They can support you in making changes and do this with a range of evidence-based strategies.
 They also have close connections with JCU services, academic and professional staff and the wider community.

 You will likely speak with a Student Support Officer when you first book or arrive for your counselling appointment.
 They will help determine if counselling is the best option for you.
-Your Student Support Officer may suggest other options, such as visiting another service on campus, visiting your GP or doctor, or contacting a relevant community service.
+They may suggest other options, such as visiting another service on campus, visiting your GP or doctor, or contacting a relevant community service.

 Counselling sessions generally take about 50 minutes.
 Prior to your first appointment, you will be asked to complete a brief intake form.
 The information you provide will be treated with appropriate confidentiality and will help us to provide you with the support you need.

-There may be a short wait time for your appointment during busy times.
+There will usually be a short wait time for your appointment.
 While you are waiting you can access information sheets, tips and advice from our Resources library.